vipickering/vincentp/_drafts/2017-08-01-conversation.md

 Keep initial engagements light with the user.
 Avoid bombarding them with information and allow them to engage with the system at their own pace.

 Just as you may become friends with another person through a series of conversations and shared experiences spanning a period of time, endeavour to create a system that builds a relationship with the user that gets stronger the longer they choose to interact with the system.
-Relationships are earned through trust and respect so your system should also follow these principles.
+Relationships are earned through trust and respect so your system should follow these principles.

 Context is critical in polite conversation.
 It is considered rude to ask a person how much they weigh or for sensitive information like their bank account details.
 If the conversation began in a bank speaking to a teller on the other hand, requesting your bank account details is perfectly acceptable.
 When designing systems only request information that is acceptable given the circumstances the system is operating within.